sserrato/wdi_la_14_md_sheets/ruby/rails/authentication.md

 ### 8. Create a view file for signup form

 Add a  new file new.html.erb to apps/views/users/.
 Include the signup form.
+Any time a new user is created, it will pass through this view.

 ```